 We continually strive to provide you with excellent services.
-To ensure we meet the standards you expect we need your feedback, you can contact customer services with any general comments.
+To make sure we meet the standards you expect we need your feedback, you can contact us with any general comments by emailing firstname.lastname@example.org

 Comments and compliments